How do we get started?

 How many sessions will I need?

-It's a little bit like asking the question 'How long is a piece of string?'
 Everyone is different.
-The number of sessions you have will depend on what you bring and what you hope to achieve from the work we do.
+The number of sessions you have will depend on what issues you bring and what you hope to achieve from the work we do.
 I usually find it can take 4/6 weeks for us to really get to know each other and begin to explore your issues and after this we will have a much clearer idea of how long our work is likely to take.
-Some people who want to deal with a specific issue that is troubling them might stay for up to 8/12 sessions, others may want to make significant changes in their lives which can take considerably longer.
+Some people who want to deal with a specific issue that is troubling them might stay for up to 8/12 sessions, others may want to make significant changes in their lives which can take longer.
 Many clients begin to feel the benefit of counselling within just a few weeks.
-I like to work in a very collaborative way so we will review your needs and goals regularly to keep the work on track and ensure your needs are being met.
+I like to work in a very collaborative way so we will review your needs and goals regularly to keep the work on track and to ensure your needs are being met.
 Ultimately these are your sessions and you have the choice about how many you have.